 There are different takes on what the definition on what Black Tax is but it largely boils down to financial contributing to your family and extended family.
 There have been many people who have taken to social media to vent about their experiences with Black Tax.

-Fin24 reports that 33% of working people surveyed are stressed because of extended family financial obligations or requests for financial help, coming second to stress because of debt.
+Fin24 previously reported that 33% of working people surveyed are stressed because of extended family financial obligations or requests for financial help, coming second to stress because of debt.

 Is this reason enough to be secretive or even lie about your financial status to your family?
 Is it warranted to hide your payday date, income bracket or overall financial standing?